wolfy-42/simu-documentation/documentation/05_User_Guide.md

 **(with/without SIMU shell, with TCL _source_ call, simulator vendor tool independent)**

+Specific settings have to be enabled in this mode TODO:

+* param = 0 - disable vendor TCL interpreter

+Passing CLI parameters is not supported when using manual regression.

 ```
 $ cd symphony/dev/sim/run
 $ tclsh runme_simu_shell.tcl
 > source ../home/work/des.v/trunk/simu_fixes/simu/dev/sim/regression_lists_templates/REGRESSION_TC_LIST_MANUAL.tcl
 ```

-#### 5.4.1.2 Manual Regression - using simulator vendor TCL interpreter
+#### 5.4.1.2 Manual Regression - using SVTCLI

 **(from Linux bash or simulator GUI)**

-##### ModelSim/QuestaSim vendor TCL interpreter
+##### ModelSim/QuestaSim TCL interpreter

 **(can run on Windows OS)**

 ModelSim/Questa TCL interpreter has the following specifics:

-a) supports TCL CLI mode and GUI TCL terminal
+a) Supports TCL CLI mode and GUI TCL terminal

-b) the simulation tool calls are available as bash terminal commands and are also available as commands in the TCL interpreter
+b) The simulation tool calls are available as bash terminal commands and are also available as commands in the TCL interpreter

 Below are captured several practically identical ways to execute regression.